 Behavior and Temperament

 Changing colors provide camouflage, temperature regulation, and a means of communicating with other chameleons.
 Similar to anoles, chameleons change colors in response to excitement, stress, temperature, lighting conditions, the presence of another chameleon, and other influences.

 Generally, a dark brown to black chameleon is stressed, with the brighter colors reflecting a happier mood.

 Chameleons use their tongues to catch prey.
 A chameleon's tongue can be up to 1.5 times the length of its body, allowing chameleons to catch insects from a distance.
 They primarily eat insects, but some will eat vegetation and small invertebrates.

 Chameleon feet have three toes pointing in one direction and two that point the opposite way, which gives them a good grip on the tree branches they spend most of their time on.
 Many species also have prehensile tails.
-They have globular eyes which rotate like turrets and move independently, allowing them to scan a wide radius to hunt for food and look out for predators.
+They have globular eyes that rotate like turrets and move independently, allowing them to scan a wide radius to hunt for food and look out for predators.